sjsu-library/unionist/_items/unionist--text-0074.md

   in reply, said he apprehended the question to be whether the Legislature possessed the power to compel a witness to convict himself.
 He read from the opinion of Chief Justice Hosmer, in the 8 <sup>th</sup> Con.
-Rep. and also from the case of the people vs. Mather, in 4 <sup>th</sup> Wendell’s Reps on the subject of examining witnesses . &nbsp; By the principles decided these cases, which were the settled law of the land, he claimed that the witness was not compelled to answer any questions in relation to her knowledge of this school.
+Rep. and also from the case of the people vs. Mather, in 4 <sup>th</sup> Wendell’s Reps on the subject of examining witnesses.&nbsp;
+  By the principles decided these cases, which were the settled law of the land, he claimed that the witness was not compelled to answer any questions in relation to her knowledge of this school.
 The Court decided that the witness, under the circumstances, was not protected, but must be examined.—The examination was about to proceed, when Mr. Ellsworth rose and stated to the Court that the witness had been advised not to answer interrogatories in regard to her knowledge of this school.
 He felt it